opensafely-actions/cohort-joiner/README.md

       cohort: output/input_ethnicity.csv
 ```

-Finally, the following cohort-joiner reusable action joins the cohorts.
+Finally, the following cohort-joiner reusable action joins the cohorts, and then saves them to an output directory.
 Remember to replace `[version]` with [a cohort-joiner version][1]:

 ```yaml